Services : Frequently Requested Speaking Topics

 In this session, we explore the centrality of mission to arts organizations, the characteristics of effective and appropriate objectives and goals, and the process for strategic marketing analysis, planning, implementation, control, and evaluation.
 Examples from arts organizations will be used to highlight the principles, as will a case study of strategic planning at the San Francisco Ballet.

 In a few short years, the new information age has caused people to change their perspectives on how and when they make their choices and their purchases.
 This means that if arts marketers ease the processes of information search and transactions, more people will attend their events more often.
-Although website and e-mail marketing place much new responsibility on the shoulders of arts managers, the organization receives many benefits that more than compensate.
+Although website, email, and social media marketing place much new responsibility on the shoulders of arts managers, the organization receives many benefits that more than compensate.

 Great Customer Service